malbolgee/tools/README.md

 $ ./main -a
 ```

+This command will install everything.
+Be aware that sometimes you'll have to give **yes** or no answers to the prompt, so you can't just run the script and go lunch.

 Or you can choose several flags at once to use.
 The below usage is also valid.

 ```bash
 $ ./main -tsr
 ```

 **The 'a' option cannot be used with other options.**

-This command will install everything.
-Be aware that sometimes you'll have to give yes or no answers to the prompt, so you can't just run the script and go lunch.

 ## The Android Studio Installation

-The Android Studio installation can be triggered by choosing the ```-a | --all``` flags, or by specifically selecting to install only this program with the ```-A | --android``` flag.
+The Android Studio installation can be triggered by choosing the ```-a``` flag, or by specifically selecting to install only this program with the ```-A``` flag.
 The script will download the most up-to-date Android Studio binary from its repository and, at some point, will question you if you want to install it.
-It is recommended to say yes to this question because after the installation, we export the platform-tools directory to ```$PATH```, so you can access tools such as ```adb``` and ```fastboot```.
+It is recommended to say yes to this question because after the installation, we export the *platform-tools* directory to ```$PATH```, so you can access tools such as ```adb``` and ```fastboot```.

 ## The SSH configuration